 The woman’s oncologist strongly disagreed with both the prescription of hormones and the discontinuation of Tamoxifen.
 The Board of Medicine fined Neuenschwander $2,500, but allowed him to continue practicing medicine.

 James Neuenschwander runs a for-profit company called the Bio Energy Medical Center in Ann Arbor, Michigan with his wife Patricia Neuenschwander, a nurse practitioner.
 The Bio Energy Medical Center advertises disproven and unproven treatments, like homeopathy, pricey intravenous treatments, and much-criticized CEASE therapy.

 James and Patricia Neuenschwander are anti-vaxxers.
-James Neuenschwander was featured at an anti-vaccine symposium, on the notorious Vaxxed bus, and on a Del Bigtree anti-vaccine propaganda video.
+Dr. Neuenschwander was featured at an anti-vaccine symposium, on the notorious Vaxxed bus, and on a Del Bigtree anti-vaccine propaganda video.
 James and Patricia Neuenschwander have also traveled to speak at the CDC to fear-monger about vaccines.

 Other red flags